Cancer Life Insurance And Critical Illness Coverage

 Currently, the most predominant forms of cancer are breast cancer in women and prostate cancer in men.

-With the advancements in medical science, more and more insurance policies are covering earlier phases of these conditions.
+With advances in medical science, more and more insurance policies are covering earlier stages of these conditions.

 Breast cancer in women accounts for 30 per cent of all cancer diagnoses in the United Kingdom.